JuliaPlots/MakieGallery.jl/docs/src/compilation.md

 Due to some issues around the precompilation of the display stack, you will have to call `AbstractPlotting.__init__()` after `using AbstractPlotting` to display plots.
 Alternatively, you can do `display(AbstractPlotting.PlotDisplay(), scene);` on your `Scene` to get it to display in a plot window.

-If you plan to develop Makie, it is impossible to do so using statically compiled Makie, because the functions are baked into the system image.
+If you plan to modify or develop Makie, any changes you make to Makie will not propagate normally, since the functions are already in the system image.
+You will have to, using Atom (the IDE), `eval` the changed files.